Real Estate Career Opportunities

 As a real estate professional a person can enjoy many freedoms that are not present in a traditional employer – employee relationship.
 A real estate professional is an independent contractor that has a wide range of flexibility in the hours worked.
 This is a great position for a person that needs to work specific days but not other days, needs to work mornings but not evenings or evenings but not mornings.
 You are the person that controls your work hours.
 The real estate industry is the only industry left that a person with little start up capital can build their business into a very profitable organization.

 How To Become A Real Estate Professional

 After the completion of the pre-license course you will be given a final exam for the course (this does require a trip to the Atlanta area).
-Once you have received a passing grade on the final exam you will be permitted to take the State of Georgia Real Estate License exam.
+Once you have received a passing grade on the final exam a future real estate agent will be permitted to take the State of Georgia Real Estate License exam.
 At this time you will need a sponsoring broker to sign your exam paper.
 This will allow you to be a fully licensed real estate sales person when the test is successfully passed.
 With out the sponsoring broker the license will be placed on inactive statues upon completing your exam.

 After Obtaining A License

 Upon the passing of the state exam you are ready to go to work.
 The biggest mistake made by new real estate agents is to go to the office on a strict schedule just like a 9-5 job.
 Office time is important but 40 hours a week in the office is overkill.
 With cell phones and Internet a real estate professional is free to get out where the sales are taking place.
 A good example is if a person is interested in new construction get out to the new subdivisions meet the builders and subcontractors.
 Start building a network/client base.
 Time spent in the office should be devoted to learning the new technology, placing ads, checking and returning emails and phone calls, and networking with your fellow agents and brokers

 Cost Associated With The Real Estate Profession

 To be a Realtor means a mandatory membership with the National Association of Realtors. ($395 per year)